What is the difference between depression and sadness?

 How to recognise the difference between depression and sadness and learn when you may need to seek professional support.

 What is depression?
 Depression is an intense feeling of sadness that lasts for a long time, sometimes weeks, months or years.
-If you are depressed, it can start to interfere with your day-to-day life, wellbeing and physical health.
+If you are feeling depressed, it can start to interfere with your day-to-day life, wellbeing and physical health.

 Men may not recognise they have depression.
 If they do acknowledge it to themselves, they are often reluctant to talk about it or seek help.
 But depression is treatable, and the sooner you recognise the symptoms, the sooner you can recover.